 Any violation of the academic honesty standards of the college will result in a grade of "F" for the course.
 Material copied directly from sources must have proper quotations and must have the source identified.
 Using ideas or data or statistics from another source requires proper citation.
 All plagiarism will be reported to the office of Academic Affairs as per our SJC policy on academic honesty.

-(See page 15 of the class syllabus.)
+(See the class syllabus.)

 What is Plagiarism?